antoniospg/UnityOcean/docs/OceanSimulation.md

 where:
 * A is a numeric constant.
-* **k** is the wave vector
+* **k** is the wave vector.
-* g is the gravitational constant
+* g is the gravitational constant.
-* **v** is the wind speed
+* **v** is the wind speed.

-It is observed that realizations of water wave height fields are gaussian random numbers with spatial spectra of a prescribed form.
-This is most efficiently accomplished directly in the fourier domain.
-The fourier amplitudes of a wave height field can be produced by:
+It is observed that realizations of water wave height fields are Gaussian random numbers with spatial spectra of a prescribed form.
+This is most efficiently accomplished directly in the Fourier domain.
+The Fourier amplitudes of a wave height field can be produced by:

 $$
 \tilde h_o(\pmb{k}) = \frac{(\xi_r + i\xi_i)}{\sqrt{2}} \sqrt{P_h(\pmb{k})}
 $$

-where $$ \xi_r $$ and $$ \xi_i $$ comes from random numbers of a gaussian distribuition with mean zero and standard deviation 1.
+where $$ \xi_r $$ and $$ \xi_i $$ comes from random numbers of a gaussian distribution with mean zero and standard deviation 1.

 After all of that, we can obtain the first version of the ocean surface:

 ![](img/fisrt.gif)

-**Figure**
+**Figure 3:** First simulation using just the height field.

 ## Additional calculations
 ### Normals
-Due to illuminations effects, we need to calculate the normals of the ocean surface at each point, to do this, instead of performing another FFT, to save processing, we will simply do a central differentiation over the height field, in order to obtain the gradient $$ \epsilon(\pmb{x},t) = \nabla h(\pmb{x},t) $$ of the function.
-With the gradient, its easy to find the normals, using the relation above:
+Due to illuminations effects, we need to calculate the normals of the ocean surface at each point, to do this, instead of performing another FFT, to save processing, we will simply do a central differentiation over the height field, to obtain the gradient $$ \epsilon(\pmb{x},t) = \nabla h(\pmb{x},t) $$ of the function.
+With the gradient, it's easy to find the normals, using the relation above:

 $$
 \hat{n}_s(\pmb{x},t) = \frac{\hat{y} - \epsilon(\pmb{x},t)}{\sqrt{1+\epsilon^2(\pmb{x},t)}}
 $$

 ### Horizontal Displacement
-At that point, our surface has rounded peak waves that cannot represent a real ocean, to have sharpened peaks, its useful to do an additional calculation of the horizontals displacements.
-Ocean waves aren't just made by oscillations in the y-direction,  there also exists oscillations in the horizontal directions, to compute these, we need to project the spectrum in the z and x-axis, that is, finding a horizontal displacement given by:
+At that point, our surface has rounded peak waves that cannot represent a real ocean, to make sharpened peaks, it's useful to do an additional calculation of the horizontals displacements.
+Ocean waves aren't just caused by oscillations in the y-direction,  there also exists oscillations in the horizontal directions, to compute these, we need to project the spectrum in the z and x-axis, that is, finding a horizontal displacement given by:

 $$
 \pmb{D}(\pmb{x},t) = \sum_{\pmb{k}}-i\frac{\pmb{k}}{k}\tilde h(\pmb{k},t)exp(i\pmb{k.x})